lukewilde/8x32-neopixel-matrix/readme.md

 By default, this software will just display the value of the K30 sensor on the Neopixel matrix, but uploading your data to Google Sheets can be achieved with a little configuration.

-Firstly, uncomment and modify the `ssid` and `password` for your WiFi network in `src/main.cpp`.
+* Modify the `ssid` and `password` for your WiFi network in `src/main.cpp`.

-Then follow these (setup steps for Google Sheets)[https://github.com/StorageB/Google-Sheets-Logging#instructions-for-google-sheets] substituting the google script for the one from this repo (`google-scripts/date-and-value.gs`).
-When you've got your scripts deployment ID you can then paste this into the `scriptId` property and use the alternative `ledCo2Service` constructor to upload your data.
+* Follow these [setup steps for Google Sheets](https://github.com/StorageB/Google-Sheets-Logging#instructions-for-google-sheets) substituting the google script for the one from this repo (`google-scripts/date-and-value.gs`).
+* When you've got your scripts deployment ID you can then paste this into the `scriptId` property
+* Use the alternative `ledCo2Service` which takes these additional arguments to upload your data.

 (The google script we're using instead of the sample from step 5 is the example from the above repo, with a small modification to save only one value and adds a timestamp to each entry.)